Screenshot of RPCEmu

 Mercurial provides the 'hg diff' command, which generates diff files suitable for this.

-Then post this patch file to the mailing list (or to us directly if you so wish), with an explanation of what it's for, and in the case of bug fixes, the bug it's meant to fix (it's not always obvious from the code)
+Then post this patch file to the Stardot forum (or to us directly if you so wish), with an explanation of what it's for, and in the case of bug fixes, the bug it's meant to fix (it's not always obvious from the code)

 Generally the smaller the patch, with the most specific function or reason, the easier the patch is to merge in, whereas a "I fixed everything I thought was wrong" would take a very long time to verify and test.